BDE 4.14.0 Production release

 Provide a compile-time check for determining allocator types.

-In this section we show intended use of this component.
+This section shows the intended use of this component.

-Example 1: Verify if a class meets the requirements for an allocator.:
+Example 1: Verify if a class meets the requirements for an allocator.

 Suppose that we want to assert whether a set of types meet the requirements for allocators.